How exactly do you say what’s up in Italian?

 How’s it going?

-Va is the third person singular conjugation of the verb andare, translating to go.
+Va is the third-person singular conjugation of the verb andare, which means to go.

 Italians use come va? mostly with friends and relatives.
-It’s neither formal nor informal, although you will seldom hear it in formal situations.
+It’s neither formal nor informal, although you will rarely hear it in formal situations.

-And that’s it, now you know how to say what’s up in Italian!
+And that’s the end of our lesson on how to say what’s up in Italian!

 What next?